-Chronic stress is associated with every chronic disease.
 It lays the foundation for hormone imbalance and inflammation .
-According to the American Psychological Association, 75% of adults reported experiencing moderate to high levels of stress in the past month.
+According to the American Psychological Association, 75% of adults reported experiencing moderate-to-high levels of stress in the past month.
 Nearly half reported that their stress has increased in the past year.

-In my work as a Functional Nutritionist, I teach people that stress isn’t just emotional.
-People often say, “but I don’t feel stressed.”
+In my work as a functional nutritionist, I teach people that stress isn’t just emotional.
+People often say, “But I don’t feel stressed!"
 Yet the crazy thing is that your body is always communicating with you.
-Weight loss resistance, psoriasis flare-ups, and headaches are warning signs that your body is under stress.
+Weight-loss resistance, psoriasis flare-ups, and headaches are warning signs that your body is under stress.
 Blood sugar spikes, nutrient deficiencies , and unmanaged autoimmunity will initiate a stress response in the body.
-So be on the lookout.

-I’ll admit, cute kitten videos and stories of triumph on the Internet are a refreshing and uplifting.
-But unfortunately, our digital addiction is causing unintended stress.
-Embrace weaving a digital detox into your weekly routine by going for walks and plan a picnic date with friends.
+Weave a digital detox into your weekly routine by going for walks or planning phone-free picnic dates with friends.
 Nature has an incredible ability to get us grounded and activate our parasympathetic nervous system .
-When our parasympathetic nervous system is activated, we replenish energy stores, digest our food better and lower inflammation.
+When our parasympathetic nervous system is activated, we replenish energy stores, digest our food better, and reduce inflammation.

-Stress is our friend; it presents an opportunity for growth and a shift in habit formation.
-Lucky for us we get the chance to work with it each and every day.
+Stress is our friend.
+It presents an opportunity for growth and a shift in habit formation.
+Luckily for all of us, we get the chance to work with it each and every day.